 Unstable angina is a serious type of chest pain that develops rapidly and usually occurs at rest.
 It may last for up to 20 minutes or more and may not respond to nitrate spray or tablets.
 Unstable angina may occur in patients with previously known stable angina; however, it may also happen in those without any previous history of heart disease.
 Unstable angina is a type of acute coronary syndrome.
 It is a medical emergency because the ongoing lack of oxygen in the heart muscle may lead to a heart attack.
 The treatment of unstable angina includes medication in the acute stage and revascularization in the long term with coronary angioplasty and coronary artery bypass surgery, discussed in more detail below.
 Variant or Prinzmetal’s angina (coronary artery spasm) and microvascular angina are other, less frequent types of angina.

 Invasive procedures may help when medicines fail to relieve the symptoms of angina.
 Invasive treatment of angina includes two types of interventions:

 Only approximately 1% of patients with stable angina will suffer a fatal heart attack or stroke in any given year.
 2.5% of patients may sustain non-fatal heart attack or stroke.
-Prognosis of unstable angina varies with the severity of the condition and is less favorable.
+The prognosis of unstable angina varies with the severity of the condition and is less favourable.